From what they are to how you can earn them, here’s your guide to frequent flyer points and the benefits they can provide.

 Frequent flyer pros and cons

-- It makes free travel possible – frequent flyer points gives you the chance to visit somewhere you normally wouldn’t be able to afford.
+- It makes free travel possible.
+Frequent flyer points gives you the chance to visit somewhere you normally wouldn’t be able to afford.

-- You can skip queues and sit in the best seats - you can use your frequent flyer points for seat upgrades, securing yourself a spot in comfortable airport lounges, skip the check-in queue, obtain priority boarding, and nab free excess baggage.
+- You can skip queues and sit in the best seats.
+You can use your frequent flyer points for seat upgrades, securing yourself a spot in comfortable airport lounges, skip the check-in queue, obtain priority boarding, and nab free excess baggage.

-- The value of rewards are not always clear for free flights - for example, the cost of fuel charges is often higher with free flights, so the value of a free flight is not so great.
+- The value of rewards are not always clear for free flights.
+For example, the cost of fuel charges is often higher with free flights, so the value of a free flight is not so great.

-- Limited seat availability for frequent flyer points - this often means one’s preferred flight time or destination is not easy to book.
+- Limited seat availability for frequent flyer points.
+This often means one’s preferred flight time or destination is not easy to book.

-Things to avoid about frequent flyer points
+What to watch out for with frequent flyer points

 Frequent flyer points are without doubt a bonus for travellers who accumulate large flight mileages annually and, if used wisely, they can offer worthwhile benefits.
 However, there are certain purchases that should be avoided and measures that should be taken if the buyer wishes to make maximum use of their points.
 These are explained below: